-On October 9th, and 10th, 1992, the Second National Conference on Sexual Misconduct by Clergy, Psychotherapists, and Health Care Professionals took place in Minneapolis, That conference Minnesota. featured presentations suggesting that therapists who are not themselves engaged in sexual misconduct may become targets of civil suits where individuals whom they are alleged to be responsible for have engaged in sexual misconduct.
+On October 9th, and 10th, 1992, the Second National Conference on Sexual Misconduct by Clergy, Psychotherapists, and Health Care Professionals took place in Minneapolis, That conference Minnesota. featured presentations suggesting that therapists who are not themselves engaged in sexual misconduct may become targets of civil suits where individuals whom they are alleged to be responsible for have engaged in misconduct.
 These suggestions have in fact been implemented and vicarious liability suits have become a major area of sexual misconduct litigation.
-The original wave of litigation over sexual relationships with patients generally focused on the individual therapist accused of sexual interaction with the patient.1 As a reaction to that wave of litigation, insurance carriers drafted strong policy exclusions limiting or denying insurance coverage to the person accused of such conduct.
-This has created a situation where a patient alleging such a claim has an economic interest in targeting insurance coverage that would not be subject to such a limitation.2 liability. liability indirect Direct is an individual's liability for his or her own acts or omissions, while vicarious liability is where an individual is liable for the acts of others because of their relationship.
-Most states have adopted the Uniform Partnership Act, or equivalent legislation, which makes each partner jointly and severally (i.e., individually) liable for the acts of partners, within all other the scope of partnership business.
+The original wave of litigation over sexual relationships with patients generally focused on the individual therapist accused of sexual interaction with the patient.
+As a reaction to that wave of litigation, insurance carriers drafted strong policy exclusions limiting or denying insurance coverage to the person accused of such conduct.
+This has created a situation where a patient alleging such a claim has an economic interest in targeting insurance coverage that would not be subject to such a limitation.

+Where a therapist is engaged in a sexual relationship with a patient it is possible for his or her supervisor, partners, and employers to become targets of litigation.
+There are two types of liability: direct liability and vicarious or liability. liability indirect Direct an individual's liability for his or her own acts or omissions, while vicarious liability is where an individual is liable for the acts of others because of their relationship.
+Most states have adopted the Uniform Partnership Act, or equivalent legislation, which makes each partner jointly and severally (i.e., individually) liable for the acts of partners, within all other the scope partnership business.
 However, a partner's acts in a purely personal context, such as a domestic dispute, would not give rise to joint and several liability.
 In some instances these theories may overlap, such as alleging that a partner had a duty to prevent another partner from acting in a particular manner.
 By the same token. traditionally an employer may be held liable for the negligent acts of an employee where the employee acts within the scope and course of his or her authority from the employer.
 This doctrine is referred to as respondeat superior.